 It's the gold standard of campground rating systems.
 The three-number rating that accompanies each campground listing in the Good Sam Guide Series gives the reader a glimpse of the campground's amenities, restroom buildings and environment.

 How do these numbers work?
 The three-number rating is a snapshot of the campground's facilities, restroom and showers and visual appeal.
-Each of the three ratings is based on a scale from 1 to 10, with 10 being the best.
+All three ratings categories are measured on a scale from 1 to 10, with 10 being the best.

 For each of the listed subcategories, a campground may receive 1 point, a half-point or no points.
 A small percentage of campgrounds attain the coveted 10/10*/10 ratings, meaning top marks in every category.
 Those parks are highlighted in a special section in the print guide and GoodSam.com.

-With a single glance at these three numbers, RVers will know how developed a park is and whether or not it will meet the camping experience they are looking for.
+With a single glance at these three numbers, RVers will know how developed a park is and whether it will meet the camping experience they are looking for.